Governors’ races feature fight for party control in states

-Republicans are in control more often than not in state capitols across the country, but Democrats are trying to pull a little closer in elections Tuesday for governor and state legislature.
+Republicans are in control more often than not in state capitols across the country, but Democrats were trying to pull a little closer in elections Tuesday for governor and state legislature.

-Among the headliners are closely contested open governor’s races in Florida and Georgia, two Deep South states where black candidates would break barriers if they win but face Republicans who are drawing energy from their close alignment with President Donald Trump.
+As polls began closing, Massachusetts Gov. Charlie Baker scored one of the first victories, keeping the chief executive’s office in Republican hands in an otherwise heavily Democratic state.

-Democrats are hoping enthusiasm among their voters will flip governor’s seats in Iowa, Illinois and Kansas as well as traditional battleground states Michigan, Nevada, Ohio and Wisconsin.
+But there were no quick victories in the closely contested open governor’s races in Florida and Georgia, two Deep South states where black candidates would break barriers if they win but faced Republicans who were drawing energy from their close alignment with President Donald Trump.

-In all, voters are choosing 36 governors and 6,089 state legislators in general and special elections that have attracted record amounts of spending from national Democratic and Republican groups.
+Democrats were hoping enthusiasm among their voters could flip governor’s seats in Iowa, Illinois and Kansas as well as in the traditional battleground states of Michigan, Nevada, Ohio and Wisconsin.

 Most Read Nation & World Stories